Jespris/LifeGame/README.md

 - User inputs:
   - User can toggle pause
   - User can toggle a single square alive or dead with a mouse click
-  - User can speed up the simulation
+  - User can speed up/slow down the simulation